banuaggun/react-memory-game/README.md

 > When all matching cards are found, a winning screen opens.
 How many pairs are opened on the screen and the total time spent is written.

+> You can use dark or light theme while playing the game.

+> You can play the game from the [React Memory Game](!https://react-memory-game-banuaggun.vercel.app/) link.

 ## Technologies & Libraries